harish-datla/TBMIL/computer_science/cloud/aws/well_architected_framework_game_industry_lens.md

 ## Gaming platform
   - Video games are developed to be played on broad number of platforms,beyond the typical web, desktop and apps for which softwares are usually made for
-  - Video games are developed to be played on a gaming platform hat provides a player experience, which is usually comprised of the following
+  - Video games are developed to be played on a gaming platform that provides a player experience, which is usually comprised of the following
     - Client input controls
     - Graphics
     - Client Software(known in indusry as game client)
     - Hardware
     - Plaform-exclusive features to support gameplay(likehaptic feedback and adaptive triggers for console for example)
+ - Gaming platforms are generally dilineated in to following catgories.
+    ### Consoles
+       - Consoles are entertainment systems specifically designed for playing games, including popular examples like the Sony PlayStation, Microsoft Xbox, and Nintendo Switch.
+       - They enable gameplay by allowing users to install physical or digital game content directly onto the console hardware provided by the platform manufacturer.
+       - Consoles can be handheld (e.g., Nintendo Switch) or stationary for home use (e.g., Xbox or PlayStation).
+       - Hardare and software are usually rigid in consoles, this doesnt give flexibility for gamers.
+    ### Personal Computer(PC)
+       -